DECODEproject/whitepaper/conceptual_framework.md

 ### Entitlement Policies

-An entitlement declaration describes the access a subject has to some data item.
+An entitlement policy describes the access a subject has to some data item.
 They can be considered similar to descriptions of entitlements for example such as described by [AWS IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).

 Rather than attempting to build a hirearchical entitlements system by classifying certain attributes into privacy groups, such as "sensitive, personal, public" DECODE specifies all entitlements at the granularity of individual attributes.